arkossystemsllc/firmware-ArkosHeltec/docs/arkos_modular_design.md

 Runtime mode selection is controlled via `currentNetworkMode` (see `NetworkMode.h`).
 Modules and routing are instantiated based on this variable so that a device can switch modes without reflashing.

+The firmware now persists this mode in `/prefs/network_mode`.
+You can toggle between Meshtastic and Arkos meshes from the System `Options` menu or by triple-pressing the user button.
+The device reboots after changing modes so the appropriate modules are reloaded.

 ## Extensible Modules

 - `ArkosRouter` derives from `ReliableRouter` and is the place for Arkos specific routing logic.